-Please tell me you’re as nut about nuts as I am because otherwise I just can’t see out relationship working out.
+Please tell me you’re as nuts about nuts as I am because otherwise I just can’t see out relationship working out.

 Speaking of nuts, I feel like I’ve been going a tiny bit crazy and I’m trying to remember how I survived the last few winters without turning into an icicle.
 It’s only just starting to get cold and I feel as if my mind has totally dumped all instincts for self-preservation to stay warm and I can’t remember how to weather the cold.

 It’s pretty ridiculous too, because where I live now in Patagonia is so mild compared to where I lived in the mountains of northern Idaho for a few years prior to moving down here.
 I mean, we used to get buried in double digit feet of snow and now we don’t even get snow.
-Not only that, but I would get up before the sun and go out in it to care for our farm animals.
 Clearly I need to suck it up and figure out that I should just wear more clothes.
 I’ve already broken down and pulled out my warmest house-wear.

 Have I told you guys about my

 HUGE little tiny addiction to fluffy pajamas (and all wearable things that are fluffy for that matter)?
 Well, it’s pretty bad.
 Yeah, I’m kind of thinking the world needs to declare a national holiday for staying at home and spending all day in plushy jammies and bunny slippers (I actually don’t have any bunny slippers but I seriously need them.)
 I do however, have quite a lovely collection of fluffy socks that I love and adore wearing all through the cold seasons and I’m currently wearing as I type this post.